War on Rhino Poaching

 Generally speaking, the horns from rhinos killed in East Africa tend to end up in the Middle East, particularly Oman and Yemen, where they are carved into ornamental dagger handles called jambiyas, which symbolise the status and masculinity of their owners.
 Between 1970 and the start of the 21st century, over 67,000 kg of rhino horn was imported into Yemen alone.
 That figure represents the horns of around 22,350 rhinos, which is just shy of the approximately 25,000 rhinos that are currently still alive in the whole of Africa today.

 I said this many, many times during my time as an educator at Paignton Zoo, and I’ll say it again now: rhino horn does none of those things.
 Laboratory tests have found no evidence whatsoever of the supposed medicinal properties of rhino horn.
 Since it is made from keratin, patients might as well just save themselves the time and expense by simply staying at home, chewing their fingernails or eating their haircut.
+Despite this, demand for rhino horn is still driving a thriving industry in poaching and placing continuous pressure on the world’s rhino population.

 Another idea has been to inject a chemical cocktail into the horns of sedated wild rhinos.
 The purpose is to try and make horns worthless to poachers and reduce, if not eliminate, the risk that those animals will be targeted and killed.
 The cocktail has three constituents: a toxin that makes someone feel ill if consumed; a red dye that alerts poachers to the treatment and effectively destroys the horn’s value in making ornaments; and barium, which is easily detectable by X-ray scanners should anyone attempt to smuggle the horns, even in powdered form, through customs.